 Online sales tax collection and remittance is complicated and dynamic.
 But it doesn’t have to be a deficit.

-eCommerce business owners who use Wix eCommerce to power their storefront can take advantage of automation to help make the right eCommerce sales tax calculations and stay compliant.
+Business owners who use Wix for eCommerce can take advantage of automation to make the right eCommerce sales tax calculations and to remain compliant.

 Head of Outbound Marketing, Wix eCommerce